ahmedmos/azure-scripts/README.md

 The cluster is designed to run as a [ScriptAction](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-script-actions) **AFTER provisioning the cluster**; as it needs information about the name & worker nodes.

-Running the script as a ScriptAction or manually is simple, all you need to do is submit the correct arguments separated by a space:
+Running the script as a ScriptAction or manually is simple, all you need to do is submit the correct arguments separated by a space

-1. The wasb storage URL of which you want Apache Ignite to interface with ..* The URL should be: wasb://container@account.blob.core.windows.net ..* you can find it in your **HDFS core-site** configuration
+* The wasb storage URL of which you want Apache Ignite to interface with
+  - The URL should be: wasb://container@account.blob.core.windows.net
+  - you can find it in your **HDFS core-site** configuration

 2. The Ambari Admin username

 3. The Ambari Admin password
 ..* Ambari Admin name & password are needed to automatically push Ignite's configuration into HDFS _core-site.xml_via Ambari's _config.sh_ command.
 4. The IP address of your namenode where Ambari server is running